-The PhD Qualifying Examination consists of two parts: a take-home written exam and a proposal defense.
+The PhD Qualifying Examination consists of two parts: a take-home written exam and a dissertation research proposal defense.

-No later than the sixth week of the sixth semester (or no later than the sixth week of the semester in which you are completing coursework), you will take a written PhD Qualifying Examination.
+No later than three weeks before the end of your sixth semester (or of the semester in which you finish coursework), you will take a written PhD Qualifying Examination.
+This can happen sooner if all committee members agree on an alternative date.
 This exam will be tailored to your research topic, and will be set and evaluated by the student's Advisor and Committee.
 There will be two questions in the area of specialization, one on the region of research, the other on methodological and/or theoretical matters related to the proposed research.
 This will be a take-home exam, with a time limit of one week.